aneguzman/gmail-web-client/README.md

 # gmail-web-client
-.NET Gmail web client using IMAPX lib
+.NET Gmail web client using IMAPX lib, Bootstrap and SQL Server.

 # Initialize the databases